necroware/silly-sound-bastard/README.md

 derive from this work, you can find all the files in the project subfolders of the boards.
 To order the parts I used [LCSC](https://lcsc.com).

+# Possible modifications

+It is reasonable to play around with another resistors and filter capacitors.
+The higher the resistors value, the less noise you will get through the parallel port.
+However, this also would mean less power on the audio output and necessity of an amplifier.
+If you want to use passive headphones, try to go with lower resistance.
+I used 1kOhm (and 2kOhm) resistors and the audio quality was still quite good.
+Also the low pass filter capacitors are variable.
+It depends very much on the speakers, what's the best, but I found, that it's not worth it to go over 1uF.
+Even then, filtering starts to be very aggressive.
+The higher resitor values you take, the lower capacitor values you should need.